Webhooks

 For more information on webhook verification, see Webhook verification.

-Active—After receiving a successful response to the verification challenge, the webhook to active.
+Active—After receiving a successful response to the verification challenge, the webhook enters the active state.
 This state indicates that the webhook is operational and capable of sending notifications to its destination.

 Warning—The webhook enters the warning state after crossing a threshold of consecutive failures due to errors on the destination side.
 This state serves as an alert that the webhook is experiencing issues, although it is still processing events.